dBildungsplattform/dbildungs-iam-server/docs/file-structure.md

 ### Communication between components

-To access other modules services, it can be injected anywhere.
-The usage is allowed only, when the module which owns that service has exported it in the modules definition.
+To access another module's service in your module, that other module has to be imported.
+Only services that are listed its module's `exports`-array can be used by other modules.<br>
+It is forbidden to provide a service in multiple modules.

 ```TypeScript
 // modules/feathers/feathers-service.provider.ts